 Linnamo et al. found that training to failure resulted in a significantly greater increase in the secretion of growth hormone compared to non-failure based training.
 While this finding in no way, shape, or form proves that training to failure is better than other methods, it may lend credence to the success so many athletes, bodybuilders, and fitness enthusiasts have had with failure-based training.

-There are other studies, but the findings are limited and hard to apply to the typical gym-goer.
-And that’s really what matters: How does this apply to you?
+There are other studies, but what really what matters is, how does this apply to you?

 Training intensity is perhaps the single most important factor in deciding whether or not training to failure is effective or even appropriate.
 Training intensity refers to the percentage of weight being lifted in relation to an individual’s 1-repetition maximum (1-RM).

-Keep in mind, though, training to failure at 50% of your -RM can take an inordinate amount of time to complete and may not be well suited for those with time restrictions.
-On the other hand, 85% of your 1-RM is still heavy weight and the use of a spotter is strongly encouraged.
+Keep in mind, though, training to failure at 50 percent of your 1-RM can take an inordinate amount of time to complete and may not be well suited for those with time restrictions.
+On the other hand, 85 percent of your 1-RM is still heavy weight and the use of a spotter is strongly encouraged.